BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ### Rodinia

 Che et. al [@che2009rodinia] initially proposed a benchmark suite which cover a wide range of parallel communication patterns.
+The selection of these patterns was inspired by the Berkeley dwarf taxonomy, as discussed in [Section @sec:the-dwarf-taxonomy], and the selection of these benchmarks are from real world high performance scientific computing applications.
+Evaluated in the paper were a NVIDIA GTX 280 GPU and an Intel Core 2 Extreme CPU.
+The diversity between selected benchmarks was shown by measuring execution times, communications overheads and energy usage of running each benchmark on the target architectures.
+Across the suite: speedups in execution times ranged from 5.5x to 80.8x, communication overheads vary from 2-76% and GPU power consumption overheads range from 38-83 Watts.
+From this, the resulting benchmarks were proven to be useful when illustrating important architectural differences between the CPU and GPU.
+However, all devices presented featured applications typical of select dwarfs which benefit from GPU architectures.
-Selection is inspired by the Berkeley dwarf taxonomy and the selection of benchmarks are from real world high performance scientific computing applications.
-Target architectures consist of an NVIDIA GTX 280 GPU @ 1.3 GHz and an Intel Core 2 Extreme CPU running at 3.2 GHz.
-The diversity between selected benchmarks is shown by measuring execution times, communications overheads and energy usage of running each benchmark on the target architectures.
-Across the suite: speedups in execution times range from 5.5x to 80.8x, communication overheads vary from 2-76% and GPU power consumption overheads range from 38-83 Watts.
-From this, the resulting benchmarks are proven to be useful when illustratating important architectural differences between the CPU and GPU.
-At the time this paper was written the Rodinia Benchmark suite consisted of nine applications, these were Leukocyte Tracking, Speckle Reducing Anisotropic Diffusion, HotSpot, Back Propagation, Needleman-Wunsch, K-means, Stream Cluster, Breadth-First Search and Similarity Score, but it has since been extended.
-Separate implementations were developed for each application CUDA for the GPU, and OpenMP for the CPU.
+At the time this paper was written the Rodinia Benchmark suite consisted of nine applications; namely, Leukocyte Tracking, Speckle Reducing Anisotropic Diffusion, HotSpot, Back Propagation, Needleman-Wunsch, K-means, Stream Cluster, Breadth-First Search and Similarity Score, but it has since been extended.

-Caveats:
-The selection of devices is outdated, there are many newer generations of NVIDIA GPUs and Intel CPUs since the paper was written.
-Additionally CPUs and GPUs from other vendors was not examined, for instance ARM and AMD.
-Other accelerator devices were also not examined FPGAs and DSP architectures could also be of interest to verify the diversity of the chosen benchmarks.
-This paper was published prior to the development of the OpenCL version of benchmarks.
-It would be good to see how well the selected devices perform as a comparison between OpenCL and the native implementations, CUDA for GPU, OpenMP for CPU.
-Still only a subset of the dwarves have been covered, namely Structured Grid, Unstructured Grid, Dynamic Programming, Dense Linear Algebra, MapReduce, and Graph Traversal.

-### OpenDwarfs

-Feng et. al [@feng2012opencl] introduce the OCD (OpenCL and the13 Dwarfs) as an OpenCL implementation of Berkeley’s 13 computational dwarfs of scientific computing.
-Each dwarf is named according to the general class of application it embodies.
-In this work, each selected benchmark’s inclusion is justified using microarchitecture independent characteristics such as general pattern of computation and communication, and that each of these is unique to a particular dwarf.

-\todo[inline]{summarise here}
-Absolute execution times were collected accross 11 benchmarks, where each benchmark partially represents a dwarf.
-Hardware for this experimental setup includes a Intel Xeon E5405 (4 cores @ 2GHz with 12 MB L2 cache and 2GB RAM resulting in 80W draw) CPU, AMD HD5450 (80 stream processing units @ 400-650 MHz with 1GB resulting in 25W TDP) and HD5870 (1600 stream processing units @ 850 MHz with 228W TDP) and NVIDIA GT520 (48 CUDA cores @ 810 MHz with a 29W
-TDP) and C2050 (448 CUDA cores @ 1.15 GHz with a 238W TDP) GPUs.

-It is desirable to have these dwarfly features (computation and communication) to be relatively device agnostic so to avoid individual micro-architectural optimisations.
-Features collected to perform diversity analysis

-Cavets:
-Grouped into low and high power GPU devices, but the architectures compared are very similar.
-Aniquated hardware?
+This extension features a subset of the dwarfs, namely, Structured Grid, Unstructured Grid, Dynamic Programming, Dense Linear Algebra, MapReduce, and Graph Traversal.
+Diversity analysis was also performed and took the form of a Micro-Architecture independent analysis study.
+The MICA framework, discussed in [Section @sec:microarchitecture-independent], was used as the basis of the evaluation and the motivation was to justify each applications inclusion in the benchmark suite by showing deviations between applications in the corresponding kiviat diagrams.
+Separate implementations were developed for each application CUDA for the GPU, and OpenMP for the CPU, OpenCL was also included for both architecture types.
+Ultimately several applications from the Rodinia benchmark suite were added to the extended OpenDwarfs benchmark suite -- developed in this thesis.
+However, ultimately, having several implementations caused fragmentation in development, where changes often resulted in the OpenCL version of each benchmark application being neglected; in some instances lacking an implementation of a given application entirely -- or at the least, missing features offered in other implementations.
+For this reason, OpenDwarfs was selected as the benchmark suite on which to perform the extension work.

 ### SHOC